DASDAE/dascore/docs/markdown/contributing/new_format.md

 ```

 Next, create a `core.py` file in the new module (dascore/io/jingle/core.py).
 Start by creating
-a class called `JingleIO`,  which subclasses `dascore.io.core.FiberIO, and implement the supported
+a class called `JingleIO`, or better yet, `JingleIOV1`, which subclasses `dascore.io.core.FiberIO.
-methods.
+Then all you need to do is implement the supported methods.

 Contents of `dascore/io/jingle/core.py`